mofrey-max/token-metadata-program/README.md

 # npm i @project-serum/anchor

 # npm i @metaplex-foundation/mpl-token-metada
-# If the the code has help you remmeber to give the repo a star
+# If the the code has helped you remember to give the repo a star